-There’s a new tougher and safer material for bicycle helmets called Elium.
-It boasts higher energy absorption, which helps reduce the energy transferred to a cyclist’s head in case of a crash.
-A new study shows this should significantly reduce the chances of serious injury.
+There’s a new tougher and safer liquid thermoplastic resin used in bicycle helmets called Elium®.
+It boasts higher energy absorption over its entire surface, which helps reduce the energy transferred to a cyclist’s head in case of a crash.
+A new study shows this could significantly reduce the chances of serious injury.
 Let’s take a closer look.

 Researchers from Nanyang Technological University, Singapore, in collaboration with French speciality materials leader Arkema, developed a tougher and safer bicycle helmet.
-They created the composite helmet with an outer shell made primarily of a new type of acrylic thermoplastic resin named Elium®, reinforced with carbon fibre.
+They created the composite helmet manufacturing process for an outer shell made primarily of a new type of acrylic thermoplastic resin called Elium® that is reinforced with carbon fibre.
 What does Elium® do?
 It makes the outer shell tougher.

-“Our partnership with Arkema is driven by the desire to develop a new type of helmet that is stronger and safer for cyclists,” said co-author Kah Fai Leong.
+“Our partnership with Arkema is driven by the desire to develop a new type of reinforced thermoplastic bike helmet that is stronger and safer for cyclists,” said co-author Kah Fai Leong.

 40% less impact than conventional bike helmets

-According to the new study, the new Elium outer shell absorbs over 50% of the impact energy in flat anvil and hemispherical anvil tests, leaving the foam to absorb the remaining 35%.
-This is around 40% less compared to conventional helmets.
+According to the new study, the new Elium® outer shell prototype helmet absorbs over 50% of the impact energy in flat anvil and hemispherical anvil tests, leaving the foam to absorb the remaining 35%.
+This is around 40% less compared to conventional polycarbonate outer shell helmets.

 Fewer critical and fatal injuries

 Testing also showed a difference in the severity of injury in case of a crash.
-Conventional helmets have a critical injury rate of 28,7% and a fatality rate of 6%, while the critical and fatal injury rates with the Elium helmet are reduced to 16,7% and 3% respectively, according to the test results.
+Conventional helmets have a critical injury rate of 28,7% and a fatality rate of 6%, while the critical and fatal head injury criterion rates with the Elium® helmet are reduced to 16,7% and 3% respectively, according to the test results.

 — Let's Talk Singapore (@LetsTalkSG) July 23, 2021

-“The detailed manufacturing and certification tests performed on the helmets have shown a significant potential of using carbon/Elium composite shells as a viable alternative to the conventionally used material systems for helmets in terms of achieving enhanced safety,” the authors of the study concluded in their paper.
+“The detailed manufacturing and certification tests performed on the helmets have shown a significant potential of using a carbon/Elium® thermoplastic based composite shells as a viable alternative to the conventionally used material systems for helmets in terms of achieving enhanced safety,” the authors of the study concluded in their paper.